Skip to main content

 00:06:09:27 – 00:06:32:03

 What are the decisions that you’re making as you go forward?
-And then the how is what are the ways of of of thinking and acting that we all agree on to get this done?
+And then the how is, what are the ways of thinking and acting that we all agree on to get this done?
 And a lot of people talk about this as culture.
 We find that if you if any one of those pieces are missing, that just creates its weirdness and confusion on the part of employees and frankly, in the marketplace.

 00:06:32:09 – 00:06:53:27

-So work on connecting that kind of creating an ecosystem.
+So, work on connecting that and kind of creating an ecosystem.
 The second thing is really looking forward to what’s next around the corner, even when we don’t know what it is and having the courage to act without all of the information.
 And I think that’s so hard for leaders to do, but to get to help their people navigate, it’s something that they just have to start building confidence.

 00:06:53:28 – 00:07:18:08